Which place is cheaper, Kansas City or New Orleans?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Kansas City and New Orleans are popular destinations to visit in the summer with plenty of activities.
-Many travelers come to New Orleans for the music scene and the family-friendly experiences.
+Many travelers come to New Orleans for the city activities, the music scene, and the family-friendly experiences.

 In July, New Orleans is generally around the same temperature as Kansas City.
-Temperatures in New Orleans average around 82°F (28°C), and Kansas City stays around 82°F (28°C).
+Daily temperatures in New Orleans average around 82°F (28°C), and Kansas City fluctuates around 82°F (28°C).

 It's quite sunny in Kansas City.
 The sun comes out a lot this time of the year in New Orleans.
 New Orleans usually receives less sunshine than Kansas City during summer.
-At this time of the year, New Orleans gets 264 hours of sunny skies, while Kansas City receives 325 hours of full sun.
+New Orleans gets 264 hours of sunny skies, while Kansas City receives 325 hours of full sun in the summer.

 It's quite rainy in New Orleans.
 In July, New Orleans usually receives more rain than Kansas City.
-At this time of the year, New Orleans gets 5.9 inches (149 mm) of rain, while Kansas City receives 3.3 inches (83 mm) of rain.
+New Orleans gets 5.9 inches (149 mm) of rain, while Kansas City receives 3.3 inches (83 mm) of rain each month for the summer.

 Both Kansas City and New Orleans during the autumn are popular places to visit.
-Many visitors come to New Orleans in the autumn for the shopping scene and the music scene.
+Many visitors come to New Orleans in the autumn for the city's sights and attractions, the shopping scene, and the music scene.

 New Orleans is a little warmer than Kansas City in the autumn.
-The temperature in New Orleans is usually 69°F (21°C) in October, and Kansas City stays around 60°F (15°C).
+The daily temperature in New Orleans averages around 69°F (21°C) in October, and Kansas City fluctuates around 60°F (15°C).

 In Kansas City, it's very sunny this time of the year.
 It's quite sunny in New Orleans.
 In the autumn, New Orleans often gets more sunshine than Kansas City.
 New Orleans gets 240 hours of sunny skies this time of year, while Kansas City receives 208 hours of full sun.